GWarrenn/gwarrenn.github.io/_posts/2020-01-17-Sport-or-Not.md

 Perceptions by Age
 --------------

-Intensity towards the belief that cycling is strongly a sport seems to increase by age; 92% of respondents over the age of 40 felt strongly that cycling is a sport.
-Similarly, older respondents were much more united around sailing and Pickleball being sports and eSports not being sports, with more higher intensity than younger respondents.
+Intensity towards the belief that cycling is strongly a sport seems to increase by age; 92% of respondents over the age of 40 felt strongly that cycling is a sport, compared to 64% of respondents aged 18-29.
+Similarly, older respondents were much more united around sailing and pickleball being sports and eSports not being a sport, with higher intensity than younger respondents.

 ![](https://raw.githubusercontent.com/GWarrenn/this-and-that/master/sport-or-not!/images/4.0%20Sport%20Ratings%20by%20Age.png)